UMM-CSci-3601-S19/iteration-4-endgame/CLIENT_TESTING_WITH_OAUTH.md

   };
 ```

-Additionally, the following may need to be in some of the beforeEach() clauses fo some tests.
+Additionally, the following may need to be in some of the beforeEach() clauses for some tests.

 ```typescript
     window['gapi'] = {